rr-lab/GLO-Roots/text/glo_roots_ms.md

 ### qRT-PCR analysis.

 Seeds were surface sterilized as described before [@Duan:2013cf] and grown in rhizotrons, 100 cm^3^ pots, or on two types of 1% agar (Duchefa) media containing either 1x MS nutrients (Caisson) and 1% Sucrose, (termed ms media) or ¼x MS nutrients only (termed ms25 media).
 Both media were buffered using 0.5 g/L MES and pH was adjusted to 5.7 with KOH.
 All plants were grown together in a growth cabinet with LED lights under long day conditions (16h day/8h night).
 Root and shoot tissue was collected separately from individual plants at the end of the day (1 hour before the lights shut off) and at the end of the night (1 hour before lights came on).
 Three biological replicates were collected for each condition.
 RNA was extracted using the Plant RNA MiniPrepTM kit (ZYMO Research) according to manufacturer’s instructions with on-column DNase treatment (Qiagen). cDNA was made using the iScript Advanced cDNA Synthesis for RT-qPCR kit (Bio-Rad) from 200 ng of total RNA. qRT-PCR was performed using a Fluidigm BioMarkTM 96.96 Dynamic Array IFC with the EvaGreen® (Bio-Rad) fluorescence probe according to the Fluidigm Advanced Development Protocol number 37.
-For the analysis, all the reactions with no amplification (Ct =999) were either removed (if the other technical duplicate amplified) or set to the maximal Ct for that assay type.
+For the analysis, all the reactions with no amplification (Ct =999) were set to the maximal Ct for that assay type.
 The two technical replicates were then averaged and dCt values calculated using AT3G07480, AT4G37830, At1g13320 and At1g13440 as reference internal controls.
-PCA plots were generated with Devium Web [@DeviumWebDynamicM:hl] using log dCt values.
+PCA plots were generated with Devium Web [@DeviumWebDynamicM:hl] using dCt values. dCT values were calculated as dCT = CT~gene interest~ - mean(CT~reference gene~).
 Primers used are listed in file Supplement 8.

 ### Biological components